CatalogueOfLife/coldp/README.md

 * [Best Practises](#best-practices)

 ## Status & Versioning
+ - **Version 1.1 of ColDP is under development and new fields are marked as such in the documentation below**.
-**Version 1.0 of ColDP has been released on [October 25th 2021](https://github.com/CatalogueOfLife/coldp/releases/tag/v1.0.0)**.
+ - **Version 1.0 of ColDP has been released on [October 25th 2021](https://github.com/CatalogueOfLife/coldp/releases/tag/v1.0.0)**.

-*No more fields or entities will be renamed, removed or added*.

    Since then only [small changes](CHANGES.md) to the documentation and enumeration of values have been applied with the latest release of ColDP being [version 1.0.1](https://github.com/CatalogueOfLife/coldp/releases/tag/v1.0.1).

+### Versioning
 ColDP adheres to [semantic versioning](http://semver.org/):
  - **patch** changes (1.0.x) do not alter the exchange schema at all.
 No more fields or entities will be renamed, removed or added.
 The documentation and enumeration of values are allowed to change.
  - **minor** changes (1.x.0) preserve backwards compatability.
 Fields or entities can be added, but not renamed or removed.